ibm-cloud-docs/CDN/basic-functions.md

 **Step 2:**

 A larger dialog window appears, asking to confirm that you want to start the service.
-Select **Confirm** to Proceed.
+Select **Confirm** to proceed.

 **Step 3:**